 I always tell my patients with histamine issues, whether it’s histamine intolerance or mast cell activation syndrome, that they are “the canary in the coal mine.”
 The canaries were the warning sign, just like people with easily-angered mast cells warning us that our environment is changing, our genes are becoming more sensitive to pollution, and our physiology is losing its resilience to stressors of daily living.
 However, there is indeed hope and healing – the body can be retrained and herbal medicine offers a set of tools to help it do just that!

-Mast Cell Activation Syndrome (MCAS) is an umbrella term for mast cell conditions that results in either the overproduction of mast cells or overactivation of existing mast cells1,2,3,4.
-This varies from mastocytosis which is an extremely rare condition resulting in abnormal accumulations of mast cells in the skin, bone marrow, and organs5.
-Both conditions can result in anaphylactic responses, however, the latter is far more severe.
-MCAS can result in a variety of health concerns due to the multi-system impact of mast cell mediators, including but not limited to histamine, heparin, cytokines, and numerous proteases6.
+Mast Cell Activation Disorder (MCAD) is an umbrella term for mast cell conditions that results in either the overproduction of mast cells or overactivation of existing mast cells1,2,3,4.
+Mastocytosis is an extremely rare type of MCAD, which results in abnormal accumulations of mast cells in the skin, bone marrow, and organs5.
+Mast Cell Activation Syndrome (MCAS) is another type of mast cell disorder, which is characterized by a variety of health concerns due to the multi-system impact of mast cell mediators, including but not limited to histamine, heparin, cytokines, and numerous proteases6.
+Both conditions (mastocytosis and MCAS) can result in anaphylactic responses, which tend to be much more severe in mastocytosis.

 Conversely, histamine intolerance is believed to result from the over-accumulation of histamine and/or poor histamine catabolism7.
 These patients can have very similar complaints as MCAS patients, however they are not as severe, long-lasting, and more easily addressed once the appropriate diagnosis is made.